wpbindt/wpbindt.github.io/_posts/2024-01-21-red-code-blue-code-honesty.markdown

 {% endhighlight %}
 in their code and not think twice about it.
 Since we don't know what handlers are attached to the logger, each of which might do some I/O (if only our code could clearly indicate which functions do I/O and which don't!), this snippet potentially blocks the event loop.

+# How to do logging in async Python
-One way of doing logging in an async Python application is with `logging.handlers.QueueHandler`.
+For completeness' sake, let's look at how you could go about logging in an async Python application.
+One way of doing so is with `logging.handlers.QueueHandler`.
 Instead of emitting the log records directly to whatever log aggregator you have, `QueueHandler` puts them (non-blockingly) on a queue which some async-compatible log emitter can listen to.
 For example,
 {% highlight python %}
 logger = logging.getLogger('my_logger')
 my_log_queue = asyncio.Queue()